husonlab/phylosketch-app/README.md

 ### JLODA library required

 This project requires the jloda library to be present, available [here](https://github.com/husonlab/jloda).
-As jloda is not (yet) available via maven, you need to build jloda.jar from source and then place it in your local repository.
+As jloda is not (yet) available via maven, you need to build jloda.jar from source and then place it in your local maven repository.
 You can modify the mvn-install-jloda.sh script to do that.

 ## Quick instructions